WebCoder49/code-input/docs/interface/css/_index.md

 * For now, elements on top of `code-input` elements should have a CSS `z-index` at least 3 greater than the `code-input` element.

 Please do **not** use `className` in JavaScript referring to code-input elements, because the code-input library needs to add its own classes to code-input elements for easier progressive enhancement.
 You can, however, use `classList` and `style` as much as you want - it will make your code cleaner anyway.

+**code-input.js works with most highlighter themes from major syntax highlighting libraries.** However, if you're making your own theme please note:

+* Token elements in highlighter themes shouldn't have padding, margins, borders, etc. which make text move around and change its position code compared to its unhighlighted layout. code-input.js relies on unhighlighted, editable text,
+* The earlier point: to minimise the chance of [this bug](https://github.com/WebCoder49/code-input/issues/130), if you import a monospace font family from an online source (for example, Google Fonts or Bunny Fonts) to style `code-input` elements, and use a syntax highlighting theme that includes **bold text**, import both the standard (400) and bold (700) weights of the font.

 ## Methods of resizing